Darklord (Ravenloft): Overview

 The Advanced Dungeons & Dragons 2nd Edition supplement Darklords (1991) introduced sixteen new Darklords to the setting, of which the website Diehard GameFan notes that "some of these Darklords would go on to have full adventures devoted to them, one would be the star of a SSI video game and still others would appear in published fiction.
 Yet others would never be seen again".
 Kevin Kulp, game designer, highlighted that "a notable aspect of this book is that most of the darklords aren't particularly powerful, even by 2nd edition AD&D standards. [...]
 It's also a nice reminder that just because someone is evil and despicable, they aren't necessarily particularly tough or good at combat.
 They may have other abilities, assets, or assistance".
-The 5th Edition sourcebook Van Richten's Guide to Ravenloft, according to The Gamer website, highlights that the "Darklords work in a different way than the standard D&D boss [...].
-Their ability to lockdown their domain, spread a plague, or manipulate dreams isn't something you can quantify with numbers.
-Instead, a Darklord's powers are something to be deployed over the course of many sessions, making the players wonder when and if they'll ever get a chance to face their foe. [...]
-The Darklords of Ravenloft do battle by turning allies into enemies, depriving heroes of sleep with nightly haunts, and dangling hope just to yank it away at the last moment. [...]
-When players finally defeat a Darklord, it will be because they persevered and were resourceful in unraveling their enemy's many schemes".
+The 5th Edition sourcebook Van Richten's Guide to Ravenloft (2021), according to TheGamer website, outlines how "Darklords work in a different way than the standard D&D boss", as their influence is more than easily measurable game statistics.
+Rather, a Darklord is a player foe whose powers are faced "over the course of many sessions, making the players wonder when and if they'll ever get a chance to face their foe" and Darklords "do battle by turning allies into enemies, depriving heroes of sleep with nightly haunts, and dangling hope just to yank it away at the last moment".
+Overcoming a Darklord ultimately depends on players being "resourceful in unraveling their enemy's many schemes" over an extended period of gameplay.
+Van Richten's Guide to Ravenloft also introduced guidelines for a Dungeon Master to create their own Darklord.